Last updated: June 7, 2020

 - For in-person events, we recommend limiting attendance and using pre-registration tools like EventBrite to manage capacity.

 - The extended timeframe will give you a greater flexibility for presenting in-person events, with a chance to access new audiences from across the country via digital activities.

-- A handful of public engagement initiatives through the summer to highlight the importance of arts and culture in our communities.
+- We’re planning a handful of public engagement initiatives through the summer to highlight the importance of arts and culture in our communities—stay tuned!